lmorg/mxtty/README.md

 ## Whats Left To Do

-In short, pretty much everything.
-Most of what has been detailed above is still only aspirational.
+In short, _a lot_!!
+Some of what has been detailed above is still aspirational.

-### Compatibility Guide
+Some of it has already been delivered but in a _very_ alpha state.
+And while there is lots of error handling and unit tests, test coverage is still pretty low and exceptions will crash the terminal (quite deliberately, because I want to see where the application fails).

+Below is a high level TODO list of features and compatibility.

-#### Escape Codes
+### Escape Codes

-- VT100
+#### VT100

 - C1 codes
   - [x] common: can run most CLI applications
   - [ ] broad: can run older or more CLI applications
   - [ ] xterm compatible
 - CSI codes
   - [x] common: can run most CLI applications
   - [x] broad: can run older or more complicated CLI applications
   - [ ] xterm compatible
 - SGR codes
   - [x] common: can run most CLI applications
   - [x] broad: can run older or more complicated CLI applications
   - [ ] xterm compatible
 - OSC codes
   - [x] common: can run most CLI applications
   - [x] broad: can run older or more complicated CLI applications
   - [ ] xterm compatible
 - DCS codes
   - [ ] common: can run most CLI applications
   - [ ] broad: can run older or more complicated CLI applications
   - [ ] xterm compatible
 - PM codes (out of scope)
   - [x] common: can run most CLI applications
   - [x] broad: can run older or more complicated CLI applications
   - [x] xterm compatible
 - [ ] Alt character sets
 - [ ] Wide characters
 - Mouse tracking
   - [ ] common: can run most CLI applications
   - [ ] broad: can run older or more complicated CLI applications
   - [ ] xterm compatible
-    - [ ] Hyperlink support
-    - [ ] Bracketed paste mode

-- VT52 mode
+#### VT52 mode

 - [x] cursor movements
 - [ ] special modes

-- [ ] Tektronix 4014 mode
+#### Tektronix 4014 mode

-- [ ] `xterm` codes
+- [ ] graphics plotting
-  - [ ] Window management
+- [ ] text rendering

+#### Window management codes

+eg `xterm` and similar terminal emulators

 - [x] titlebar can be changed
 - [ ] window can be moved and resized
 - [ ] window can be minimized and restored

+#### Common application support

 - [ ] Supports `tmux`
   - [x] usable